silentgameplays/Simple-Arch-Linux-Setup/README.md

 * sudo pacman -S lxqt

-# Budgie

-# NB!
-Also requires gnome gtk installed before that!

-* sudo pacman -S budgie-desktop

 # NB!:Removing anything can be done by:

 * sudo pacman -Rscn application

-# 35. Enable the GUI desktop to start at launch:
+# 34. Enable the GUI desktop to start at launch:

 # In case lightdm is missing: